ned14/pcpp/README.rst

 History:
 ========
-v1.11 (?):
+v1.20 (7th January 2019):
 ----------------------
 - Now supports character literals in expressions.
 Thanks to untaugh for the pull request adding this.
 - Stopped the default collapsing of whitespace in output, and made it optional via a new command line option ``--compress``.
 - Fixed extraneous whitespace in ``--passthru-comments`` caused by multiline comments.
   Thanks to p2k for reporting this.
 - Fixed bug where defining a macro via string did not set the source attribute in the token.
 Thanks to ZedThree for reporting this.
+- Stop triggering an exception when no arguments are supplied to pcpp.
+Thanks to virtuald for reporting this.
+- Rebase onto PLY latest from Dec 28th 2018 (https://github.com/dabeaz/ply/commit/a37e0839583d683d95e70ce1445c0063c7d4bd21).
+Latest
+  PLY no longer works using pypi packaging, David wants people to include the source of PLY directly. pcpp does this via a git submodule, and has setuptools bundle the submodule.
+- Add a formal LICENSE.txt file, as requested by Sei-Lisa.

 v1.1 (19th June 2018):
 ----------------------